Zathimo/dhs/README.md

 # Process DHS data

 Download the DHS survey data, don't forget to request the GPS dataset too.
-Run the `process_dhs.py` script to extract the wealth index for each cluster and generate a 10x10km bounding box around each cluster latitiude and longitude.
+Run the `process_dhs.py` script to extract the wealth index for each cluster and generate a 10x10km bounding box around each clusters latitiude and longitude.

 ```
 python process_dhs.py --country="burindi" --dhs_survey="/Path/to/BUHR71FL.DTA" --dhs_gps="/Path/to/BUGE71FL.shp